DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-helping-users-check-how-candidates-drop-out-of-the-application-process.md

 If the user belongs to multiple organisations, the ‘status of active applications’ and ‘candidate drop out rates’ reports are under an h2 heading for each organisation.

 In the previous iteration, there were separate exports for each organisation.
-In the prototype we’ve gone back to having the exports cover all organisations, since we do not expect to make that change immediately.
+In the prototype gone back to having the exports cover all organisations, since we do not expect to make that change immediately.

 ### Candidate drop out rates report